microsoft/language-server-protocol/specification.md

 * a _Response_: section describing the format of the response.
 The result item describes the returned data in case of a success.
 The error.data describes the returned data in case of an error.
 Please remember that in case of a failure the response already contains an error.code and an error.message field.
 These fields are only speced if the protocol forces the use of certain error codes or messages.
 In cases where the server can decide on these values freely they aren't listed here.
 * a _Registration Options_ section describing the registration option if the request or notification supports dynamic capability registration.

-#### Request, Notification and response ordering
+#### Request, Notification and Response ordering

-Responses to requests should be sent in the roughly same order as the requests appear on the server or client side.
+Responses to requests should be sent in roughly the same order as the requests appear on the server or client side.
 So for example if a server receives a `textDocument/completion` request and then a `textDocument/signatureHelp` request it will usually first return the response for the `textDocument/completion` and then the response for `textDocument/signatureHelp`.

 However, the server may decide to use a parallel execution strategy and may wish to return responses in a different order than the requests were received.
 The server may do so as long as this reordering doesn't affect the correctness of the responses.
 For example, reordering the result of `textDocument/completion` and `textDocument/signatureHelp` is allowed, as these each of these requests usually won't affect the output of the other.
 On the other hand, the server most likely should not reorder `textDocument/definition` and `textDocument/rename` requests, since the executing the latter may affect the result of the former.